 See hotkilns.com/calibration for more complete step-bystep instructions on how to calibrate your kiln.
+This page left intentionally blank

 GENERAL DIMENSION DRAWING

 BEFORE YOU START ASSEMBLY

 An up-to-date General Dimension Drawing for your specific model can be normally be found on our website.
 These drawings provide important information on ventilation and installation requirements and will also help you visualize how to assembly your new kiln.